nodejs/TSC/Project-Lifecycle.md

 ## Applying to join

+For a project to be accepted as a top-level project under the Node.js Foundation it must help better the Node.js ecosystem.
+It is important that proposals include a clear explanation of why this will be the case.
+A few areas you may want to include:

+* how will the project help the Node.js ecosystem grow as a whole ?
+* what set of Node.js users is the project interesting/critical to ?
+* is there a direct relationship between the project and core Node.js or one of the existing top-level projects?
+For example is it a Node.js dependency ?
+* how does the project support or enhance existing top level projects ?
+* how would the Node.js ecosytem be affected if the project did not exist ?

 A proposal to join the Node.js Foundation as a top-level Project or Working Group must include:

 * Introduction and project description.
+* An explanation of how the project betters the Node.js ecosystem.
 * Project history.
 * Any available metrics or even estimates about the user base, ecosystem and community.